“You take what is flowing down the testosterone train or get left behind”

 But while the glass ceilings of leadership had been broken in the past few years, awareness of representation issues had risen, and knowledge of bald-faced discrimination had grown— day-to-day life on the ground floors of advertising seemed to stay subterranean for many women I knew in the business— feeling more like a windowless den or sports bar, the kind of place where “the guys” hung out all day.
 Despite all the gains, ad agency culture still seemed to be staying the same.
 In different cities and types of agencies across the country, the culture of advertising seemed to make itself plain: invite one to participate by being “one of the guys,” or be left to feel outside of it.

 Over the years I worked in the business, it had seemed one of the best ways for women to be valued was to “bro” it up, too.
 The more senior women (who were successful in being recognized and rewarded during the most discriminatory decades of the past), seemed able to succeed by playing along with— and being a part of— a “guys-guy” culture.
 Many of the older women I’d met over the years with letters in their titles were sarcastic, cutting, no-nonsense ladies who were the first to laugh at a colleague’s borderline-offensive joke, and could sling a discriminatory slight like champions.
-This might not have been true to their preferred mode of behavior, but it seemed to us younger women a natural inevitability— what happens when women are immersed in a masculine company culture that prizes masculine values and personalities, modes of thinking, and ways of behaving.
+This might not have been true to their preferred mode of behavior, but it seemed to be a product of women immersed in a masculine company culture that prizes masculine values and personalities, modes of thinking, and ways of behaving.

 And what if women didn’t want to go along with, or even be a part OF, any culture that was “all-bro-most-of-the-time”?
 I had heard personal stories in my years in the business from female friends and colleagues about the consequences of being viewed as an ‘outsider’— amounting to ‘major shade’— for instance, being left out of plumb assignments, not invited to the informal bonding of drinks or dinners, and shut out of decision-making meetings.
 The culture of the ad agency seemed to have power to either give influence (to those “in) or take away influence (to those “out”)— the effect of which, it seemed to me, might amount to something that could hold women back in a more day-to-day, insidious manner than even outright discrimination.

-As a strategist, I know that my own observations, and that of my female friends— did not represent everyone’s reality.
-However, as a researcher, I also knew that lived experience is often where compelling research questions are generated from— and I found myself coming back to some key questions over and over in my mind: I wanted to understand ad agency culture as an undercurrent that flows beneath the daily lives of women in the business.
-Was agency culture really perceived as “bro”-ish and masculine by women?
+I found myself coming back to some key questions over and over in my mind: I wanted to understand ad agency culture as an undercurrent that flows beneath the daily lives of women in the business.
+Was agency culture really perceived as “bro”-ish and masculine by women outside of my circle?
 If a “bro” culture existed in agencies, did it contribute (on top of plain discrimination, cronyism, and lack of representation) to the thinning of women in agencies over time, and in the executive ranks— not just by preventing women from being promoted upward, but by actually preventing them from wanting to, forcing opt-out?
 Did women want to (or have to) tolerate a culture that tends toward the masculine, even if that might be antithetical to their personal beliefs and values?

 Here’s what we learned, in 4 main summarized points— after which, I share many (unattributed for protection) supporting quotes and anecdotes from the women I spoke to, so you can hear their voices and perspectives directly.